Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/GraphicsOverlay_DictionaryRenderer_3D/README.md

 ##How it works

-The sample loads a number of point, line, and polygon military elements from an XML file and adds them as graphics to a `GraphicsOverlay`.
+The sample loads a number of point military elements from an XML file and adds them as graphics to a `GraphicsOverlay`.
 A `DictionaryRenderer` is applied to the `GraphicsOverlay` in order to display the graphics with MIL-STD-2525D military symbology.
+The `GraphicsOverlay`'s `renderingMode` parameter is set to `GraphicsRenderingModeDynamic`, so that point features are displayed with billboarded symbols facing the user (a developer can set `renderingMode` to `GraphicsRenderingModeStatic` if desired to instead drape the symbols on the surface).
 When all graphics are created, the 3D scene's viewpoint is set to zoom to the full extent of all graphics.

 ##Features
 - SceneView